DKMS-LSL/typeloader/user_manual/new_project.md

 ##  (3) Register project with ENA
 Now, the project must be registered with ENA.
 To do this, click the now green ``Start new project`` button.

 TypeLoader will then automatically submit the project's details to ENA and retrieve the project ID that ENA generates.
-This project ID is then displayed as "ENA project nr":
+This project ID is then displayed as "ENA Project Nr":

 ![NewProject0](images/new_project3.png)